cap-ntu/baconian-project/docs/best_practice.rst

 - TOTAL_ENV_STEP_TRAIN_SAMPLE_COUNT: the timesteps used by environment during training, it differs a little from TOTAL_AGENT_TRAIN_SAMPLE_COUNT
 - TOTAL_ENV_STEP_TEST_SAMPLE_COUNT: the timesteps used by environment during testing, it differs a little from TOTAL_AGENT_TEST_SAMPLE_COUNT

-User can access these values from anywhere they want by following code snippet after you start to execute the experiment:
+User can access these values from anywhere they want or register new global status into by following code snippet after you start to execute the experiment:
 .. code-block:: python

     from baconian.core.status import get_global_status_collect